tkhq/docs/docs/documentation/concepts/policy-management/Policy-examples.md

 }
 ```

+### Solana

+Note: see the [language section](Policy-language.md#appendix) for various approaches on writing Solana policies.

-#### Allow Solana transactions that include a transfer with only one specific sender
+#### Allow Solana transactions that include a transfer from one specific sender

 ```json JSON
 {